“As an Amazon Associate, I earn from qualifying purchases.”

 Sometimes I like to make my cooking as easy as possible.
 Take the meat, add garnish, some spices, and a bit of water, start my slow cooker and forget it for a couple of hours.
 I recently realized, is it ok to be lazy sometimes and put raw meat in a slow cooker?

 In general, it is ok to put the raw meat in a slow cooker.
 If the recipe that you are following says so.
 If you are not sure and trying to freestyle a bit, you should have two crucial things in mind.
 First is what the finished product should be.
-Second, you should not forget the meat in the turned-off slow cooker.
+Second, you should not forget the raw meat in the turned-off slow cooker, as it can go bad very quickly.
+The maximum amount of time that you might leave the raw meat in a slow cooker is 2 hours!

 What is the final product going to be?